Earn college credit while in high school with dual enrollment.

 Withdrawing is a formal withdrawal from a course.
 It must be done by the withdrawal date provided by MCC to display as a “W” on the student’s transcript.
 This shows the course was attempted, but it does not factor into the student’s grade point average.
 Students should be aware that transcripted Ws can negatively affect financial aid eligibility in the future.

-MCC recommends that students contact an academic advisor before withdrawing from any MCC course.
+MCC recommends that students contact a Student Success Advisor before withdrawing from any MCC course.

 If a student wishes to drop a dual enrollment course and not be charged, a withdrawal must requested as soon as possible by the specific withdrawal deadline.
 The refund period is defined in the tuition section of this site.
 After the deadline, the student will be responsible for the full cost of the course.